1K

 Book or journal (optional)

 Note: It's essential to pack light and only bring the necessary items to avoid carrying excess weight during the trek.
-Additionally, consider the season and expected weather conditions when selecting clothing and gear.
+When selecting clothing and gear, consider the season and expected weather conditions.